yashaschandra16-cyber/NFT-rentals/README.md

 # NFT-rentals
 hackathon project on NFTs for rent at certain prices.
-Use the solidity code(on remix) and the frontend codes(on vs code), connect them using web3  to make use of this NFT project
+Use the Web3.js file to connect the backend code with the frontend codes.